JingChufei/BIZSEER/features.md

-## Nonlinear time-series analysis and fractal scaling
+## 7.Nonlinear time-series analysis and fractal scaling

 - irregular behavior in a linear time series must be attributed to a stochastic external drive to the system
 - An alternative explanation is that the system displays nonlinearity;